daltonv/export-surround-to-git/README.md

 This project was last tested using the following environment:

 ```
-#   * Python 2.7.6
+#   * Python 3.8.5
-#   * GNU bash, version 4.3.11(1)-release (i686-pc-linux-gnu)
+#   * bash / git bash for windows
-#   * sscm command-line client version:  2013.0.0 Build 23 (Linux)
+#   * sscm command-line client version:  2019.1.0 Windows
-#   * Git version 1.9.1
+#   * Windows 10
-#   * Ubuntu 14.04.1 LTS
+#   * Ubuntu 20.04.2 LTS
-#   * Linux 3.13.0-35-generic #62-Ubuntu SMP Fri Aug 15 01:58:01 UTC 2014 i686 i686 i686 GNU/Linux
 ```

-On my end, and with others that I know, most of us have abandoned hope in this project due to deficiencies in Surround's API and/or CLI.
-Further, we've learned that some of the [issues](https://github.com/JElchison/export-surround-to-git/issues) are technically intractible, like #34.

-As such, this project is '''currently abandoned'''.
-Interested parties are encouraged to fork and build upon this work.
-Alternatively, there have already been a number of forks, so maybe some of those folks have had better luck.

-Status of this project will be reevaluated should Seapine improve their API and/or CLI.

 # Usage
+Currently the sscmhist.exe has to be manually compiled before running the python script.
+A Makefile tailored to the Visual Studio Compiler is provided under the sscmhist folder of this repo.
+Although you will have to tweak the paths for the SCM dependencies.

 ```
-usage: export-surround-to-git.py [-h] [-m MAINLINE] [-p PATH] [-d DATABASE]
+usage: export-surround-to-git.py [-h] [-m MAINLINE] [-p PATH] [-d DATABASE] [-u USERNAME] [-pw PASSWORD] [-i INSTALL] [-ho HOST] [-po PORT] [--email EMAIL] [--version] [command]
-                                 [--version]
-                                 [command]

 Exports history from Seapine Surround in a format parsable by `git fast-import`.